 Which Species of Wood is the Best?

 Although the cost is slightly higher, you get much more value from hardwood, both for aesthetics and durability.
 Maple resembles the look of cherry and can be found growing in the US, so it can be locally sourced.
 It can be stained in numerous colors.
 The graining of maple is more subtle.
 Beechwood, which is also a hardwood is one of the most durable woods used to manufacture furniture.
 Other good hardwood choices include walnut, which is also grown in the United States, is very durable and is highly sought after for fine furniture because of its beauty and can be used for any look.
 Oak is a very strong wood and is very decay resistant.
 Its bucolic look is great for rustic themed decor.
 All hardwoods are unique and beautiful in style and appearance.
-Each piece is crafted, stained and finished to express the character of your restaurant table and represent your venue’s concept.
+Each piece is crafted, stained and finished to express the character of your restaurant table and represent your venue’s concept. especially when matched with similarly finished wood restaurant chairs.

 Types of Solid Wood Tables